kathleenjuban/AboutMe/README.md

 ## About Me

-🔭 Graduating IT Programming Analyst Student at NBCC
+🔭 Graduating IT Programmer-Analyst Student at NBCC
 <br/>⚡ Certified Information Systems Auditor (CISA)
 <br/>🌍 Saint John, New Brunswick, Canada
 <br/>🌱 "Never lose the sense of wonder."